sinmi-hub/Algorithms/README.md

 # Algorithms
-Implementation of various algorithms in C
+Implementation of various algorithms used in every day life in C